 LRV lawyers counsel clients on the application of various economic sanctions programs, administered primarily by the Department of the Treasury.
 We provide counseling (pertaining to the activities of both U.S. and non-U.S. persons), obtain licenses or other authorizations for transactions covered by sanctions regulations, prepare compliance and training programs, prepare voluntary disclosures and represent clients subject to civil and criminal enforcement proceedings arising under these rules.
-We also provide diligence support for transactions, advise on risk mitigation tools and strategies including in the M&A setting, and advise on risks associated with secondary sanctions and extraterritorial effects of U.S. sanctions.
+We also advise multinational private equity firms in oversight and management of compliance risk from the activities of their portfolio companies.

 Our expertise also includes familiarity with EU and UN sanctions.
 We counsel clients on compliance with these sanctions, including the preparation of compliance programs and the presentation of training.

 We can provide the full range of government contracts services including counseling, claim preparation, bid protests, development of compliance and training programs, and audit and investigation support.